open-runtimes/open-runtimes/runtimes/kotlin-1.8/README.md

 }
 ```

-- Ensure your Java files starts with `package io.openruntimes.kotlin;`
+- Ensure your Kotlin files starts with `package io.openruntimes.kotlin;`

 - To handle dependencies, you need to have any `.gradle` file including a `dependencies` block.
 Dependencies will be automatically cached and installed, so you don't need to include the `build` folder in your function.